A common problem in Python is finding out where a specific item is in a list. There are a few ways to do that.

 Can you see how much cleaner is the code?

-There are definitely a lot less brackets that usually make code harder to read.
+There are definitely a lot fewer brackets that usually make code harder to read.

 Run this on your machine and confirm it works in the same way as the code without enumerate.